ashwanisanuraj/E-Commerce/README.md

 ## E-Commerce Admin App

-Admin app to upload products for E-Commerce app *E-Commerce Admin App repository haven't been uploaded to been Firebase Storage safe from spamming by random users
+Admin app to upload products for E-Commerce app.

+*E-Commerce Admin App repository haven't been uploaded to github to keep Firebase Storage safe from spamming by random users*

 ## Demo